chapel-lang/chapel/doc/rst/language/spec/modules.rst

-An error is signaled if multiple enumeration constants or public module-level symbols would be inserted into this enclosing scope with the same name, and that name is referenced by other statements in the same scope as the use.
+An error is signaled if multiple enumeration constants or public module-level symbols would be inserted into this enclosing scope with the same name, and that name is accessed by other statements in the same scope as the use.

 A module or enum being used may optionally be given a new name using the ``as``